Business Statistics: Importance, Applications, and Types

 There are two main branches: descriptive statistics, which summarizes past data (think averages, percentages, and charts), and inferential statistics, which uses samples to make predictions or draw conclusions about larger populations (like forecasting or testing hypotheses).
 Together, they form a toolkit that businesses tailor to their specific needs.

-Types of Business Statistics by Business Type
+Types of Business Statistics by Industry

 1. Retail and E-Commerce